AndyTQ/shopify-backend-challenge-summer-2022/README.md

   ```
 curl -X PUT http://localhost:5001/api/update/2022101261951A -H 'Content-Type: application/json' -d '{"item":"ExcaliburV2", "price": "99.99", "quantity": "99"}'
   ```
-Expected response if item is successfully updated.
+Expected response if item is successfully updated (200 OK):
 ```
 Product with id 2022101261951A has been updated.
 New product metadata: {"item":"ExcaliburV2","price":"99.99","quantity":"99"}
 ```
-Expected response if the item is not found.
+Expected response if the item is not found (400 Bad Request):
 ```
 The id '2022101261951A' does not exist in the database.
 ```